-Ployer is a single-binary PaaS for people who want the “push to Git, get a deployed app with HTTPS” workflow but don’t want to dedicate a beefy server to the control plane itself.
+It’s a single-binary PaaS for people who want the “push to Git, get a deployed app with HTTPS” workflow but don’t want to dedicate a beefy server to the control plane itself.

-It manages Docker containers on one or more servers, fronts them with Caddy for automatic Let’s Encrypt certificates, and exposes a SvelteKit dashboard for everything else.
-The backend is Rust (Axum + sqlx + bollard), the frontend is compiled to static assets and embedded into the binary, and the database is SQLite with WAL mode, no separate Postgres, no Redis, no message queue.
+Ployer manages Docker containers on one or more servers, fronts them with Caddy for automatic Let’s Encrypt certificates, and gives you a SvelteKit dashboard for everything else.
+The backend is Rust (Axum, sqlx, bollard), the frontend compiles to static assets embedded in the binary, and the database is SQLite in WAL mode.
+No separate Postgres, no Redis, no message queue.
+The whole runtime is one binary, one SQLite file, Caddy, and Docker.

-http://192.168.x.x or http://hostname.local works when your domain doesn’tInstall is a single curl | sudo bash.
-The installer detects your OS and architecture, pulls the prebuilt binary from GitHub Releases (no Rust toolchain needed on the target machine), sets up Caddy and two systemd units, and prints your dashboard URL.
+http://192.168.x.x or http://hostname.local still reaches the dashboard when your domain doesn’tInstall is a single curl | sudo bash.
+The installer detects your OS and architecture, pulls the prebuilt binary from GitHub Releases so you don’t need a Rust toolchain on the target machine, sets up Caddy and two systemd units, and prints your dashboard URL.

-This is the headline.
 On the same server:

 | Coolify | Ployer | |